Krishnasahu404/Gesture-Controls-Angry-Bird/README.md

 - **Scoring System**: Players earn points based on their performance in each level.
 Higher scores are achieved by completing levels quickly and efficiently.

 - **Star Rating System**: After completing each level, players receive a star rating based on their performance.
-Collect all stars to achieve the highest rank.

 - **Interactive Gameplay**: Enjoy the classic slingshot mechanics with modern updates, including interactive environments and dynamic physics.